timotejroiko/astrobot-docs/TOS.md

 - You will not use Astrobot's features and commands to violate Discord's terms of service in any way or form.

-- you will not attempt to hack, break, dos/ddos, exploit, reverse engineer or steal any part of Astrobot's services, functions or commands.
+- You shall not attempt to hack, break, dos/ddos, exploit, reverse engineer or steal any part of Astrobot's services, functions or commands.
+You may however test Astrobot to find bugs, errors and potential security flaws and immediately report anything you find to Astrobot's developer.

 - you will not abuse Astrobot's storage system nor use it to propagate spam, hate speech, nsfw or other kinds of toxic content.